Resources

 These both, however, add even more layers of privacy and security that simply do not exist within BigTech operating systems.

 Our devices are designed to provide a baseline level of privacy and security that makes you and your device a far harder target.
-Most importantly it pulls you out of nearly all the data harvesting mechanisms Google, Apple, Microsoft and Amazon use by controlling your operating system.
+Most importantly, it pulls you out of nearly all the data harvesting mechanisms Google, Apple, Microsoft and Amazon use by controlling your operating system.

-We believe our devices are a HUGE step in the right direction and far better than simply throwing up our hands and saying, “Screw it!
+We believe our Ghost devices are a HUGE step in the right direction and far better than simply throwing up our hands and saying, “Screw it!
 I’m not going to do anything because there’s still a chance they’ll be able to spy on me no matter what I do!”

 Much like the realm of physical security, I can be a master martial artist with advanced weapons training and hiding in a bunker with armed guards outside… but if someone with enough means and motive needs to find and eliminate me they can and likely will.